 3. Create Content That is in Sync With the Buyer’s Journey

 Every customer undergoes a distinct buying journey.
 Accordingly, you need to treat your consumer base.

 Well, they didn’t say that content is king without a reason.
 So, create a content strategy and run campaigns for customers with key messages that align well with your buyers’ journeys.

 Let me give you an example to help you understand this concept.

 Imagine a scenario where your customer abandons the cart on your online store.
 At that instance, you can send out an email offering a discount.
 Likewise, when a customer makes a purchase, you can send out a thank you note.

-In this manner, you can engage your customers with your specialized content offers to take the action that you want them to.
+In this manner, you can engage your customers with your specialized content to take the action you want them to.

 4. Define Control Groups for Testing

-Ideally, a control group is a group of users who do not receive your marketing ads.
-To evaluate the effectiveness of your marketing campaign, use different control groups that you do not target with cross channel marketing.
+Ideally, a control group refers to clusters of customers who do not receive your marketing ads.
+To evaluate the effectiveness of your marketing campaign, use different control groups that you do not target with cross-channel marketing.

 Your control groups can be used to measure the impact of engagement.
 This way, you’ll know what works and what needs to be optimized.
 At the same time, your control groups will tell you when to refrain from using a particular campaign for a particular segment of customers.